Bounding Treatment Effects by Pooling Limited Information across Observations

 When $Q=4$, the lower bound estimates exceed the upper bound estimates with $L = 5, 10$.
 However, the estimates with $L = 20$ give an almost identical confidence interval to our preferred estimates.
 It seems that the pairs of $(L, Q) = (10, 3)$ and $(L, Q) = (20, 4)$ provide reasonable estimates.

+Panel~B reports the corresponding results obtained using the conservative reference propensity score $p_*(x)=0$.
+As expected, the resulting bounds are wider for all values of $L$ and $Q$, reflecting the additional conservatism of this choice.

 The study of \cite{Connors1996} offered a conclusion that RHC could cause an increase in patient mortality.
 Based on our preferred estimates, we can exclude large beneficial effects with confidence.
 This conclusion is based solely on the unconfoundedness condition, but not on the overlap condition, nor on the correct specification of the logit model.
 Overall, our estimates seem to be consistent with the qualitative findings in \cite{Connors1996} under the maintained assumption that the unconfoundedness assumption holds.